How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 Don’t Set It and Forget It

 Part of me wishes there was a magic bullet that always worked in Google Ads.
-But another part of me knows there isn’t (yet) and that’s actually good, because that means I still have work.
+But another part of me knows there isn’t (yet) and that’s actually good because that means I still have work.

 This is for sure one of those cases.
 I have tried this strategy in other accounts (and even within other campaigns in this account) and got less excellent results.

 The moral of the story is the same as it always is for Google Ads: Test and measure.
 Check things frequently.
-Understand what normal, good, and bad looks like for your account.
+Understand what normal, good, and bad look like for your account.
 And don’t, do not…set it and forget it.

 Happy hunting.